Han Hui Hui: First election campaign (2015)

 In the 2015 general election, Han contested in Radin Mas Single Member Constituency (SMC) as an independent candidate, in a three-cornered contest against Kumar Appavoo of the Reform Party and Sam Tan of the People's Action Party (PAP).
 Han's campaign slogan was "Return our CPF" (Central Provident Fund), and she campaigned largely on CPF and housing issues.

 Throughout the campaign, Han was accused by Reform Party secretary-general Kenneth Jeyaretnam of being sponsored by the defunct Socialist Front.
 Han would refute the accusations, instead criticising Jeyaretnam for losing his deposit in the 2013 Punggol East by-election.
 Jeyaretnam would also say that Han was not fielded as a candidate for the Reform Party due to her "creative approach to truth".

-Han was heavily defeated on election night, only receiving 10.03% of the vote in comparison to Appavoo's 12.72% and Tan's 77.25%.
+Han received 10.03% of the vote on election night, compared with Appavoo's 12.72% and Tan's 77.25%.
 As such, she lost her $14,500 election deposit.

+Political activism (2015-2025)

+In 2018, she was removed from a select committee hearing after creating a disturbance.
+She had been raising a stack of papers, and was removed after refusing ushers who told her to stop.

+In 2022, she filed a lawsuit against the government, alleging that several COVID-19 vaccination measures were "unlawful" and "irrational".
+The lawsuit was later dismissed.